More Labrador Information?We want to provide you some Labrador Resources

 Most Common Health Problems

 The last step uses an ophthalmoscope and a focusing lens to examine the retina or fundus.
-This part of the examination may reveal such problems as Progressive Retinal Atrophy (PRA), Retinal Dysplasia, colobomas, choroidal hypoplasia and optic nerve hypoplasia (Collie Eye Anomaly), and retinal detachment.
+This part of the examination may reveal such problems as Progressive Retinal Atrophy (PRA), Retinal Dysplasia, colobomas, choroidal hypoplasia, optic nerve hypoplasia (Collie Eye Anomaly), and retinal detachment.

 All dogs used for breeding should have annual CERF exams, especially if any recognized heritable eye disorder is known to be present in the breed.
 Reputable breeders will have puppies examined before being sold if the breed is known to have any early onset, heritable eye disorders.